Nintendo profit outlook weakens ahead of Wii U launch

-For the year to March 31, the creator of Super Mario lowered its operating profit forecast to 20 billion yenfrom a 35 billion yen forecast in July.
+For the year to March 31, the creator of Super Mario lowered its operating profit forecast to 20 billion yen ($251 million)from a 35 billion yen forecast in July.
 That compares with a consensus estimate by 21 analysts surveyed by Thomson Reuters I/B/E/S of a 27 billion yen profit.

 Its operating loss for the three months to September 30 edged down to 18.8 billion yen from a loss of 19.6 billion yen a year ago, and compared with an average loss forecast of 16 billion yen from four analysts.